• Skip to primary navigation

 What is Jicama?

 Jicama is a root vegetable native to Mexico, also known as a Mexican turnip.
 It is juicy, crunchy, and subtly sweet.
-Many find its texture is similar to an apple or pear.
-Jicama is best eaten raw, often used in salads thanks to its neutral flavor and crunchy texture.
+Many find its texture similar to an apple or water chestnut.
+Jicama is best eaten raw, often used in salads, thanks to its neutral flavor and crunchy texture.

 What do jicama wraps taste like?
-Jicama wraps are thin slices of jicama.
-So, they taste subtly sweet with a slightly crispy texture.
-In similar nature to regular jicama, the wraps are best eaten raw but can be warmed.
+Jicama wraps are thin slices of jicama, their only ingredient.
+So, they taste subtly sweet with a slightly crispy texture and the taste of jicama.
+Like regular jicama, the wraps are best eaten raw but can be warmed.

 Where to Buy Jicama Wraps

-In most grocery stores {the stores that carry this product} you will find jicama wraps in the produce section.
+In most grocery stores {the stores that carry this product}, you will find jicama wraps in the produce section.
 Where can you buy them?
 I found these at Trader Joe's in the produce section.
-Further, I know that these can also be found at Whole Foods Market, and similarly Amazon's website (via Whole Foods Market).
+Further, these can also be found at Whole Foods Market and similarly Amazon's website (via Whole Foods Market).

 The ingredients needed for this recipe.

-• Protein - Use sliced pork, chicken breast, beef, or as a time-saver, rotisserie chicken.
-Make sure to slice your protein to a similar size as the vegetables, so that everything is uniform inside the taco.
+• Protein - Use cooked sliced pork, chicken breast, steak, shrimp, or rotisserie chicken.
+Make sure to cut your protein to a similar size as the vegetables so that everything is uniform inside the taco.

-• Peanut Sauce - This peanut sauce is a delicious combination of smooth peanut butter, toasted sesame oil, reduced-sodium soy sauce, maple syrup (or honey), fresh lime juice, fresh garlic, and red chili flakes.
-It is finished with a little bit of water to form the "sauce" consistency.
+• Peanut Sauce - The peanut sauce is a delicious combination of smooth peanut butter, toasted sesame oil, reduced-sodium soy sauce, maple syrup (or honey), fresh lime juice, fresh garlic, and red chili flakes.
 A dash of fish sauce would be great in this sauce as well.

 A completed tray of Thai inspired jicama tacos surrounded by extra ingredients.

-Pull out the jicama "tortillas" so they can warm to room temperature while you prep the ingredients and peanut sauce.
+PREPARE - Pull out the jicama "tortillas" to warm to room temperature while you prep the ingredients and peanut sauce.

-Slice the bell pepper, scallions, cucumber, and cooked protein of choice into julienne-size strips.
+STEP 1 (SLICE VEGGIES AND PROTEIN) - Slice the bell pepper, scallions, cucumber, and cooked protein into julienne-size strips.

-To Make the Peanut Sauce - In a small bowl, combine the creamy peanut butter, sesame oil, soy sauce, minced garlic, maple syrup (or honey), lime juice, and red pepper flakes.
-Whisk until completely combined.
+STEP 2 (MAKE PEANUT SAUCE) - Combine the creamy peanut butter, sesame oil, soy sauce, minced garlic, maple syrup (or honey), lime juice, and red pepper flakes in a small bowl.
+Whisk until thoroughly combined.
 Add the water to the peanut butter mixture in tablespoon increments, whisking until well incorporated.

-For the Assembly - Place your jicama "tortillas" on your desired serving dish.
-Place 2-3 slices of your protein on each taco.
-Next, place 2 slices of each vegetable (the cucumber, the bell pepper, and the scallions) atop the protein.
+STEP 3 (ASSEMBLE THE TACOS) - Place 2-3 slices of your protein on each taco.
+Next, place two slices of each vegetable (the cucumber, the bell pepper, and the scallions) atop the protein.
 Add a sprinkle of cabbage mix atop that.
 Squeeze lime juice over each taco.
 Finally, drizzle each taco with a hefty amount of peanut sauce.

 Garnish with crushed peanuts and cilantro.
 Serve immediately.